How to File an Appeal

 We are the Medicare Quality Improvement Organization, working to improve the quality of care for Medicare beneficiaries.
 Our site offers beneficiary and family-centered care information for providers, patients, and families.
 Welcome!

 If you have Medicare, you have the right to appeal a hospital discharge if you feel too sick to leave, even if you have a Medicare Advantage plan.
-The hospital will provide "An Important Message from Medicare," which explains how to appeal the discharge.
+The hospital will provide you with a document called "An Important Message from Medicare."
+This document tells you how to appeal the discharge.

 During the appeal,